DiCaprioForOscar/DiCaprioForOscar.github.io/README.md

-Just a small website about a car which i adore, it´s nothing special in my opinion.
+Just a small website about a car, it´s nothing special in my opinion.